rongtianjie/Rime-JohnnyR/README.md

 # Rime-JohnnyR

- This is my Rime config modified from Cx330's config :)
+This Rime config modified from [Rime-Cx330](https://github.com/bs10081/Rime-Cx330).

+The default simplication method is set to Chinese Simplified.